For more information about membership benefits, contact Michelle Katz at email@example.com.

 All online purchases require a MyAJS account.

-Current AJS members already have accounts in the system; use your email address on file with the AJS office to log in or request your password.
+Current and past AJS members and conference attendees already have accounts in the system; use your email address on file with the AJS office to log in or request your password.

 "AJS has been an important professional home to me for nearly two decades, providing support and opportunity from graduate school through full professorship. ...
 I am happy to give back to the organization that has given me so much."